jomigalves/jomigalves.github.io/README.md

-# jomigalves.github.io
+# Readme
-Here I share my reporst and works.
+This is my open repository where I share my work.